-I was helping coordinate the truckers' nationwide "Shutdown" at the Triple T Truckstop in Tucson, AZ, as a member of the steering committee of the "Truckers For Justice."
+I was helping to coordinate the truckers' nationwide "Shutdown" at the Triple T Truckstop in Tucson, AZ, as a member of the steering committee of the "Truckers For Justice."

 Cesar Chavez mentored me in that strike.
 It remained nonviolent because of Cesar Chavez' demands in mentoring me that there should be no violence.
-"Rees, if there is violence, it is your fault," Cesar Chavez admonished me, insisting: "Violence is a failure of creative intelligence; violence is a failure of creative intelligence."
+"Rees, if there is violence, it is your fault," Cesar Chavez admonished me, insisting: "Violence is a failure of creative intelligence; violence is a failure of creative intelligence!"

 After that strike was broken, an alliance between the Truckers For Justice and the United Farm Workers of America was established.
 During that work, in which we refused to haul non-union ("scab") lettuce and grapes, Cesar told me I needed to go to law school as I could do more good as a lawyer.
 His recommendation got me into law school.

 I worked with UFW lawyers while in law school, and after graduating and passing the California Bar in 1979, I became one of Cesar Chavez' lawyers until the day of his death on April 23, 1993, and for the UFW thereafter as called upon.
-I have remained to this day exclusively a civil rights, workers rights, veterans rights attorney.
-(I have written in more detail about experiences with Cesar Chavez in an earlier tribute, available here.)
+I remained exclusively a civil rights, workers rights, veterans rights attorney.